 When you concoct this tincture using our recipe, you’re not just following a guide.
 You’re part of a tribe, a tradition of herbal enthusiasts who believe in the power of plants.
 And that’s what TheHerbProf.com is all about!

-So, the next time you’re brewing your Stinging Nettle Root Tincture, remember, you’re part of a bigger picture, a movement that’s transforming lives, one herb at a time.
+So, the next time you’re brewing your Stinging Nettle Root Tincture, remember, that you’re part of a bigger picture, a movement that’s transforming lives, one herb at a time.
 And it all starts at TheHerbProf.com.

 So, let’s toast to TheHerbProf.com with our tincture bottles!
 Here’s to more herbal adventures together!